Masoor Dal Recipe (Yellow Dal)

 Wash and rinse thoroughly in several water baths (about three times).
 Drain the lentils, removing as much of the soaking water as possible.

-In a medium-sized pot, combine the red lentils, ginger garlic paste, turmeric powder, red chili powder, chopped tomatoes, curry leaves and halved jalapeño peppers.
+In a medium-sized pot, combine the red lentils, ginger garlic paste, turmeric powder, red chili powder, chopped tomatoes, onions, curry leaves and halved jalapeño peppers.
 Drizzle with 1 tablespoon of oil.
 Add 5 cups of water; the water should barely cover the lentils.
 Bring to a boil then lower to medium-low and cook for about 30 minutes.
 Add salt half-way through the cooking process (it will bring out the natural flavor of the lentils and they'll be more tender).
 Lower the temperature to a gentle simmer and keep stirring every now and then so the lentils don't stick to the bottom of the pot.
 Cook for an additional 30 minutes.

 Baghar is a very common step toward the end of cooking in many Indian dishes.
 I use a small 0.3-quart saucepan that I use exclusively for baghar.